InsideOut Institute Logo

-Compensatory behaviours are commonly reported in individuals with eating disorders, that is, attempts by the person to prevent weight gain by ‘undoing’ the effects of eating.
-Three common methods of compensation are the misuse of laxatives, diuretics and diet pills.
+Compensatory behaviours are commonly reported in individuals with eating disorders.
+These are behaviours that are used in an attempt to prevent weight gain by ‘undoing’ the effects of eating (Vanin & Saylor, 1989).
+Three common methods of compensation are the misuse of laxatives, diuretics, and diet pills.

 Food is digested (broken down) in the stomach before entering the small intestine where absorption of nutrients and calories occurs.
 After this, it travels to the large intestine where remaining water and salts are reabsorbed by the body before being expelled as faecal matter.
 Laxatives work on the large intestine to assist in the expelling of faecal matter, therefore, by the time it has reached the large intestine, all calories have been absorbed, making it an ineffective way to lose weight (Vanin & Saylor, 1989).